So you’re ready for a New Year Money Challenge?! AWESOME! It can be incredibly motivating to focus on new year goals at the beginning of the year.

 – Flip items for resale

 Scour flea markets, thrift shops, yard sales, etc to buy items at a lost cost and resell them at a higher price.
 We had a lot of success buying books on the cheap and selling them for a profit on Amazon!
 But remember not to take on additional debt if you’re still paying off what you owe (eg: don’t go flip houses just yet).

-Clean out your old books, toys, DVDs, shoes, clothes, home décor and list them for sale.
+Clean out your old books, toys, DVDs, shoes, clothes, and home décor and list them for sale.

 If you have paid off your debt, it’s time to invest!
 Consider a Roth IRA.
-Unlike your 401K, a Roth IRA is a self-funded retirement account that you contribute to with after tax dollars.
+Unlike your 401K, a Roth IRA is a self-funded retirement account that you contribute to with after-tax dollars.
 Your Roth funds can be invested in risky, moderate, or safe investments depending on your goals and risk tolerance.
-Taxes on all earnings are tax deferred.
-Currently, you can invest up to $6000 per year ($7000 if your over 50) per Roth IRA.
+Taxes on all earnings are tax-deferred.
+Currently, you can invest up to $6000 per year ($7000 if you’re over 50 years of age) per Roth IRA.
 And opening a Roth IRA online is easier than ever before.
 We always recommend American Funds or Vanguard to our friends and family.